djalbat/juxtapose/README.md

 The development server will reload the page whenever you make changes.

+One last thing to bear in mind is that this package is included by way of a relative rather than a package import.
+If you are importing it into your own application, however, you should use the standard package import.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: